REGISTER FOR A CLASSROOM CLINIC! (CLICK HERE)

 go to usa lacrosse

-4. USA lacrosse online rules & penalty course & Annual Professional Development Module
+4. USA lacrosse online rules course & Annual Professional Development Module

-> Complete the USA Lacrosse online Rules & Penalty Course *once*
+> Complete the USA Lacrosse online "Girls Lacrosse Rules Course" *once*

 Found after you log in to your account/Menu/E-Learning.